TopGITsan/rxjs-about/README.md

 - **queueScheduler**: lets you execute tasks synchronously, executing the next when the previous completes
     - if you need to control the order of tasks

+# Testing RxJS
+- marble testing
+- subscribe and assert pattern

+## Marble Testing

+> The most effective and most expressive way to test your streams

+> Marble testing is derived from the idea of marble diagrams

+- we can write marble diagrams in ASCII that represent observables and their expected outcomes
+- to represent the passing of time we can use a dash `-`:
+> each dash represents aframe of virtual time
+- alfanumeric `[a-z0-9]` values represent the emitted values:
+> represents emitted values, ex -a--b-
+- errors are represented by the `#` sign:
+> represents errors, ex -a--b-#
+- groupings of sinchronous values can be written within parentheses `()`
+> represents synchronous groupings, ex. -(abc)--
+- complete notifications can be written line in the diagrams with the vertical bar `|`
+> represents completion, ex. (abc|)